bitnami/charts/bitnami/rabbitmq/README.md

 ### To 8.21.0

-This new version of the chart bumps the &reg;abbitMQ version to `3.9.1`.
+This new version of the chart bumps the RabbitMQ version to `3.9.1`.
 It is considered a minor release, and no breaking changes are expected.
-Additionally, &reg;abbitMQ `3.9.X` nodes can run alongside `3.8.X` nodes.
+Additionally, RabbitMQ `3.9.X` nodes can run alongside `3.8.X` nodes.

-See the [Upgrading guide](https://www.rabbitmq.com/upgrade.html) and the [&reg;abbitMQ change log](https://www.rabbitmq.com/changelog.html) for further documentation.
+See the [Upgrading guide](https://www.rabbitmq.com/upgrade.html) and the [RabbitMQ change log](https://www.rabbitmq.com/changelog.html) for further documentation.

 ### To 8.0.0